sohamkorade/chess_engine/blog.md

 ### 6:30 am
 - added 3-fold repetition check, hopefully it works!
 Earlier I had tried using multiset to store hashes, but I was not sure how to implement it 'inside' search function.
 Now I'm using a vector to store hashes, and checking for repetitions after every move.

+### 7 am
+- added tapered eval, now the engine can play endgames better!
+- I am astonished by the level at which the engine is playing now!
+Earlier it was making blunders in endgames, but now it is playing so well!
+I'm so happy :D